 Tips for a greener lifestyle

-With the deadline for the ban of new fuel-powered vehicles edging ever closer, we take a look at all the ways we can lead a more sustainable existence.
+With it being Earth Day last week and the deadline for the ban of new fuel-powered vehicles edging ever closer, we're taking a look at all the ways we can lead a more sustainable existence.
 It's not something that will happen overnight; it's all about creating new habits.
 From making small changes around the home to swapping your combustion engine for an electric battery, these are the best tips for living a greener lifestyle.

 Meal plan and reuse leftovers